Improve the productivity of your projects and keep clients happy with these 6 project management tips.

 4. Create Project Milestones

 Thankfully, project checkpoints help you avoid these uncomfortable, and often costly, situations.
+Project checkpoints are an easy way to simplify project management.
 These checkpoints signal it’s time to review and check progress before moving ahead.
-They also help you maintain communication and ensure there’s a constant feedback loop in place to capture any changes as they occur.
+They help you maintain communication and ensure there’s a constant feedback loop in place to capture any changes as they occur.

 So, make sure you specify these checkpoints right at the start of any project and include them in your project timelines.
 For example, a project timeline may look as follows: